jserv/rbtree/README.md

 Unlike a linked list, where the position of elements is explicit, the ordering of nodes in an `rbtree` must be defined by a user-provided predicate function.
-A function of type `rb_lessthan_t()` should be assigned to the `lessthan_fn` field of the `rbtree` structure before any tree operations are performed.
+A function of type `rb_cmp_t` should be assigned to the `cmp_func` field of the `rbtree` structure before any tree operations are performed.
 This function must return `true` if the first node argument is "less than" the second, according to the desired ordering.
 Note that "equal" values are not allowed; nodes within the tree must have a unique and fixed order for the algorithm to function correctly.

 Nodes within an `rbtree` are represented as an `rbnode` structure, which resides in user-managed memory, typically embedded within the data structure tracked by